carla-simulator/rllib-integration/README.md

 ### Setting up CARLA and dependencies

-As CARLA is the environment that ray will be using, the first step is to set it up.
-To do so, **a packaged version will have to be installed** (see all [**CARLA releases**](https://github.com/carla-simulator/carla/releases)).
-This integration has been done using CARLA 0.9.11 and therefore it is recommended to use that version.
-While other versions might be compatible, they haven't been fully tested, so procede at your own discretion.
+As CARLA is the environment that Ray will be using, the first step is to set it up.
+To do so, **a packaged version must be installed** (see all [**CARLA releases**](https://github.com/carla-simulator/carla/releases)).
+This integration has been done using CARLA 0.9.11, and therefore it is recommended to use that version.
+While other versions might be compatible, they haven't been fully tested, so proceed at your own discretion.

 Additionally, in order to know where this package is located, set the **CARLA_ROOT** environment variable to the path of the folder.